-These only occur in women who have not gone through menopause.
-They often happen when
+These only occur in people who have not gone through menopause.
+They often happen

-an egg doesn’t release from the ovary during ovulation.
-These cysts are the most common
+when an egg doesn’t release from the ovary during ovulation.
+These cysts are the most

 What are the risks of management of a ruptured ovarian cyst?

-For many women, a ruptured ovarian cyst causes no symptoms or only mild symptoms.
+For many people, a ruptured ovarian cyst causes no symptoms or only mild symptoms.